mpcsb/testing_branch/_posts/2021-02-14-parameter_optimization_subsampling.md

 Smaller samples have a greater variance than larger samples - there are certainly odd combinations, in particular for a small dataset as this one (500 records).
 Larger samples will have a significant overlap with the orignal dataset which means that there's less to vary in the training data, and the results should scatter much less.
-For this implementation, even for sample sizes equal to the entire dataset, the order is not kept and this adds additional variation.
+For this implementation, even for sample sizes equal to the entire dataset, the order is not kept and this adds additional variation, which is not only acceptable, but actually desirable to explore the inner workings of these methods.
 ___

+Before trying to observe the same patterns in parameters combinations, other datasets or other models, let's take a minute and explore the distributions for the scores at each sample size.
+The reason is to start observing  the actual dynamics of these distributions as more data gets fed to the model, which is helpful for a method that uses information at smaller samples

+___
+On the upcoming post we explore a simple method that illustrates how we can leverage the trade-off of the lesser information gained and the reduced computational load of subsampling.